aloksukhwal/mlops-project-submission/README.md

-AIMOPS Porject for submission of PART B
+AIMOPS Project for submission of PART B